dvnr184/Engineering-portfolio/projects/plastics-recycling-center/research-log.md

 ### New Questions

 - In what ways can we prevent contamination?
-- How can we automate a recycling process
+- How can we automate a recycling process?

 ### Recommended Next Step